 - Teachers are acutely aware of the impact of poverty on the children they teach.
 One of the most obvious and distressing manifestations of this is the fact that children from disadvantaged households often come to school hungry or malnourished.
 This not only has a negative impact on the physical and mental wellbeing of those children, it also impairs learning by reducing their ability to concentrate.

 - School holiday hunger is a particular problem.
 While many disadvantaged children are entitled to receive free school meals during term time, hunger among children during school holidays is now commonplace, with parents and carers unable to afford to buy enough food, or food of a high enough quality, for their children during these periods.
-However, the impact is wider in terms of the number of children affected as holidays become difficult for those low income families who rely on free school meals for at least one of their children’s meals during the school week and terms.

-- The extent of the impact of holiday hunger within schools is also noteworthy: 12% of those who responded said that they thought that half or more of the pupils in their school were affected by holiday hunger while 27% indicated that a quarter or more (but less than half) were affected by holiday hunger.
+- The extent of the impact of holiday hunger within schools is also shocking: 12% of those who responded said that they thought that half or more of the pupils in their school were affected by holiday hunger while 27% indicated that a quarter or more (but less than half) were affected by holiday hunger.

 - Teachers recognise, and are committed to, the principle that education can make an enormous difference to children’s lives, but schools and teachers cannot address society-wide inequity and the effects of poverty on educational achievement alone.
 That is the job of Government.

 - Economic background has a serious impact on students’ experience of education.
 For example, the Children's Commission on Poverty found that a third of children who said their family is “not well off at all” had fallen behind in class because their family could not afford the necessary books or materials.
-Two in five children in these families said they had missed a term-time school trip because of the cost.14
+Two in five children in these families said they had missed a term-time school trip because of the cost.
+10

 - Increasing levels of poverty are putting schools under greater pressure.
 Schools serving deprived communities are dealing with extra challenges including child mental and physical health issues, the impact of unemployment, and higher crime rates.